mayrocolnago/switchtoggle/README.md

 switchtoggle(ID,STATE);
 ```

-which where STATE stands for 'true', 'false' or 'toggle' as an automatic switching of state
+where STATE stands for 'true', 'false' or 'toggle' as an automatic switching of state
 </p>

 <p><br></p>